 Lower-middle market companies, as defined by EFSH, are those with revenue of between $7.5 million and $50 million.
 This is an attractive and large market segment, representing approximately 90% of all private companies in the US.

 Despite its overall size and attractive investment characteristics, the lower-middle market is often overlooked by larger private equity funds.
 In fact, it’s estimated 90% of private equity capital is deployed in middle market and larger deals.

-Many of lower-middle market businesses are owned by the Baby Boomer generation.
+Many lower-middle market businesses are owned by members of the Baby Boomer generation.

 In 2012, “Baby Boomer retirement” became the primary driver of business sales in the private lower middle market, a trend that is anticipated to persist for years to come.